Why Do People with Disabilities Hold Back From Asking For What They Need?

 Every so often, people with disabilities subconsciously inherit the habit of shying away from having demands out of fear of being view as a burden or an inconvenience to others.
 Why should we be worry about inconveniencing others only to end up imposing unwanted headache onto ourselves?

-Unfortunately, this is the mindset students with disability carry all throughout school and beyond, including myself.
-It is so deeply ingrained that even changing schools does not abolish the wrongfully taught perception.
+Unfortunately, this is the mindset students with disabilities carry all throughout school and beyond, including myself.
+It is so deeply ingrained in us.
+Even changing schools does not erase the wrongfully taught perception.
 In fact, the fight amplifies tenfold, as resources and advocacy are not freely handed to you unless you speak up.

 Regrettably, that is the reality many have to endure!
 At times, one has to forgo any politeness to successfully obtain the resources and accommodations needed to exist.
 It’s not asking too much; it’s asking for exactly what is necessary.